msdickinson/blog/content/posts/Roller Coaster Overview (Part 1).md

 ### Project Summary

-Roller coaster is a game will allows you to build, ride, and share coasters.
+Roller coaster is a game will allow you to build, ride, and share coasters.
 Its major stand out features have been the simplicity of building coasters.
 The game is designed that you should be able to mash buttons and still complete a coaster This time around I intend to build services and the game at production grade.
-To stay focused the following posts will be focused on the APIs instead of the game it self that will do the building, riding, and rendering.

 To accomplish this, I built versions of this game with web assembly (Blazor C#) and WebGL (Three.Js).
 This time around I intend to build the game and surrounding services in the same way I would solve problems in my place of work.
-This will give me a portofio peice, and a quailty project.
-The following will focus entirely on the surrounding services.
+This will give me a portfolio piece, reusable code, and a quality project.

-My last version in 2018 has a semi finshed builder and no rider.
-This version was built with web assembly (Blazor C#) and WebGL (Three.Js) [http://rollercoaster.dickinsonbros.com/](http://rollercoaster.dickinsonbros.com/ "http://rollercoaster.dickinsonbros.com/").
+My last version was in 2018 it has a semi-finished builder and no rider.  [http://rollercoaster.dickinsonbros.com](http://rollercoaster.dickinsonbros.com/ "http://rollercoaster.dickinsonbros.com/")

 ![](/uploads/Tracks.PNG)

 ### User Stories

-These user stories are desired features for the application from the users perspective.
+For now, I will only scope in the services instead of the game itself that does the building, riding and rendering.
+These user stories are desired features for the application from the user’s perspective.

 _Account_